jepark87/single_cell_analysis/EBI_single_cell_course/filter_and_batch_correction_tutorial.md

 There are many packages, which have collection of functions for running this workflow.
 Such as Seurat(https://satijalab.org/seurat/), [Scanpy](https://icb-scanpy.readthedocs-hosted.com/en/stable/), [Monocle3](https://cole-trapnell-lab.github.io/monocle3/), [Scater](http://bioconductor.org/packages/release/bioc/html/scater.html).
 They offer streamlined workflow and tutorials that can be easily followed.

 Today, we will follow the [scanpy workflow](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html).

-This used to be a complex process involving multiple algorithms, or was performed with technology-specific methods (such as 10X's 'Cellranger' tool)  but is now much simpler thanks to the advent of a few new methods.
-When selecting methodology for your own work you should consider:

- * [STARsolo](https://github.com/alexdobin/STAR) - a dscRNA-seq-specific variant of the popular genome alignment method STAR.
-Produces results very close to those of Cellranger (which itself uses STAR under the hood).
- * [Kallisto/ bustools](https://www.kallistobus.tools/) - developed by the originators of the transcripome quantification method, Kallisto.
- * [Alevin](https://salmon.readthedocs.io/en/latest/alevin.html) - another transcriptome method developed by the authors of the Salmon tool.

-We're going to use Alevin for demonstration purposes, but we do not endorse one method over another.
+Scanpy is python package based on object called [anndata](https://icb-anndata.readthedocs-hosted.com/en/stable/anndata.AnnData.html), which is data storage format made easy to store metadata and processed data from each stages.

 We'll be using a setup based on Galaxy to illustrate the process for teaching purposes, but all steps are peformed using commodity tools you could run from the command line if you're more comforable there.
-The logical process we'll be executing is relatively simple given currently available tools, but there are some complexities we'll explain.

 ## 1. Example data

-We've provided you with some example data to play with, a small subset of the reads in a human dataset of lung carcinoma (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6653/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6653/)).
-This is a study using the 10X 'v2' chemistry.
+The data you will process today is small toy example taken from [human thymus dataset](https://zenodo.org/record/3711134#.XqPKJVNKhrB).
+This study is good example for batch correction as the data has collected from multiple donors and using two different 10X chemistries (3' v2 chemistry and 5' chemistry).

 Down-sampled reads and some associated annotation are provided for you in what Galaxy calls a 'history'.
 Access the shared history:

 ![Getting to the shared data](goto_histories.png)

 ![Select the specific history](specific_history.png)

 If you click through to the history itself, you'll see that we've provided you with two 1 million-read FASTQ files, a transcriptome in FASTA format and GTF files related to the gene annotations and to a set of spike-ins.
 You can then import the history to use yourself: